Felipegalind0/RPI5.pinout/README.md

 ![RPI5](RPI5_PINOUT_OVERLAY.png)

-The RP1 has 28 multi-functional General-Purpose Input/Output pins available to implement the standard Raspberry Pi 40-pin GPIO connector.
+The RP1 on the RPI5 has 28 multi-functional General-Purpose Input/Output pins available on the Raspberry Pi 40-pin GPIO connector.

 GPIO pins can withstand upto 5V when RP1 is powered, and 3.63V when RP1 is unpowered.